stefanprodan/syros/ROADMAP.md

 # Syros Roadmap

-The roadmap represents our estimate of when each feature will enter full production release.
+The roadmap represents our estimate of when each feature will enter development stage.
+These features are subject to change.

 ### Near-term